USA Baseball: National teams

-Professional National Team
+Professional national team

-Established 1999 the Professional National Team section (USAB-PNT) is the flagship and seniormost of all the national teams of USA Baseball.
-Since 1999, USA Baseball has been selecting teams of professional-level Minor and Major League (MLB) players to represent the United States in various international competitions, including the World Baseball Classic.
+Established in 1999, the Professional National Team section (USAB-PNT) is the flagship and seniormost of all the national teams of USA Baseball.
+Since 1999, USA Baseball has been selecting teams of professional-level Minor and Major League (MLB) players to represent the United States in various international competitions, including the Olympic Games and World Baseball Classic.
 It constitutes the most elite and prestigious of all the team programs and its rosters have occasionally come from the teams mentioned below.

-It carries the heritage (but not the lineage) of the national demonstration teams the nation sent to the Summer Olympics of 1900-04, 1912 and 1936.
+It carries the heritage (but not the lineage) of the national demonstration teams the nation sent to the Summer Olympics of 1900-04, 1912 and 1936, and the military demostration team of 1956.

 Olympics and related competitions' PNT

 The first professional national team that the organization selected participated in the 1999 Pan American Games in Winnipeg.
 The team went 5–2 in the tournament, eventually making it to the gold medal game, where it lost to Cuba 5–1 to claim the silver medal.

 Also among the first teams of minor league players that USA Baseball fielded was the 2000 U.S. Olympic Baseball Team, managed by Tommy Lasorda at the Sydney 2000 Olympic Games.
 Behind a stellar performance on the mound by Ben Sheets, the team of minor league players defeated Cuba for the gold medal.
-In 2008, a Davey Johnson-led U.S. team featuring Dexter Fowler, Matt LaPorta, and Stephen Strasburg, took home the bronze medal from the Beijing Games.
-The USA returned to Olympics baseball in 2021 with Mike Scioscia as team manager but lost to Japan for silver.
+In 2008, a Davey Johnson-led U.S. team, featuring Dexter Fowler, Matt LaPorta, and Stephen Strasburg, took home the bronze medal from the Beijing Games.
+The USA returned to Olympic baseball in 2021 with Mike Scioscia as team manager, claiming silver medals after losing to Japan in the championship game.

 In 2011, USA Baseball fielded one team of professional minor league players to compete in both the World Cup and Pan American Games.
 The Pan American team posted a 10–6 record and took home the silver medal from Lagos de Moreno, Mexico.
 Joe Thurston and Brett Jackson led the team offensively, and Andy Van Hekken and Drew Smyly contributed strong pitching performances.

 The World Cup team was named co-bronze medalist of the IBAF Baseball World Cup, which was played in Panama.
 The U.S. shared the honor with Canada after their bronze-medal game was rained out.

 In 2015, USA Baseball fielded two professional national teams, once again made up of minor league players, for the Toronto 2015 Pan American Games and the WBSC Premier12.
 The U.S. claimed the silver medal in both events.
 The Pan American Games roster featured Albert Almora, Jr., Tyler Pastornicky, Paul Sewald, and Zach Eflin, while the Premier12 team was led by Matt McBride, Adam Frazier, and Anthony Vasquez.

 USA Baseball once again fielded a collegiate-minor league national team in 2019 for the WBSC Premier12.
-The event is a qualifier for the 2020 Summer Olympics in Tokyo and was to be held in November.
+The event was a qualifier for the 2020 Summer Olympics in Tokyo and was to be held in November.